 The majority of MS patients are of European descent, with females affected the most.
 While the reason for this is still unknown, scientists have identified more than 200 SNPs (Single Nucleotide Polymorphisms)—or the mixed-up gene sequences—that causes MS across all ethnic backgrounds.
 However, the research has primarily studied males of European descent, leading to an increasing mortality rate for Non-Hispanic Black males.
 Hernandez was inspired by this ongoing research, particularly because the onset age for MS in people of color (~27) is lower than the average on-set age for Caucasian populations (~30).
 Her goal is “to understand and fix the small gap of knowledge” and hopefully make a change for ethnic minorities carrying the genetic code for this disease.

-Hernandez is no stranger to MS. She watched her friend relapse three times in six months and vividly remembers her first encounter with someone affected by the disease, her middle school friend’s grandfather.
+Hernandez watched her friend relapse three times in six months.
+She also vividly remembers her first encounter with someone affected by the disease, her middle school friend’s grandfather.
 “I had never met a quadriplegic before,” she recalls.
-Little did she know she would be a sophomore at BYU, receiving an award mainly granted to juniors and seniors, dedicated to shaping the research around this life-altering disease.
+Little did she know that nearly a decade later, as a sophomore at BYU, she would receive an award dedicated to shaping the research around this life-altering disease.

 A CURA (College Undergraduate Research Awards) was granted to Hernandez for her mentor-based research on early onset MS for the 2021-22 school year.
-Her research will consist heavily of examining EMRs (electronic medical records) for patterns in those with MS diagnoses.
-She will present her research in October.
+Her research examines EMRs (electronic medical records) for patterns in those with MS diagnoses.
+She presents her research this November.

-An interest in studying genetics was sparked before Hernandez’s friend’s multiple sclerosis diagnosis, after her grandmother passed away from diabetes in Guatemala.
+Hernandez's interest in studying genetics was sparked before her friend’s multiple sclerosis diagnosis.
+It started after her grandmother passed away from diabetes in Guatemala.
 “The research that could have saved her life didn’t come to Guatemala until two, three years after she had passed away,” she explains.
 “If the research would have gotten to her a few years before that she’d probably still be around today.”

 Hernandez remembers her grandmother visiting the States.
 “Her foot would be covered in ulcers, something people with diabetes will get, and I’d always take care of her as much as I could at ten years old.”
 This experience inspired Hernandez to learn more about genetic diseases and how to help those with diagnoses.